ghaagh/Datatable.Dotnet/README.md

 ```

-Ok, Now it is better.
-The last thing I did to finish this part was adding the Provider to my Program.cs File.
-I added this code to both Mvc and Razor Page
+Ok, now it is better.
+The last thing I did to finish this part was add the Provider to my Program.cs File.
+I added this code to both MVC and Razor Page
 so it can be used in both controller methods and razor page handlers.
 ```
 builder.Services.AddRazorPages().AddMvcOptions(options => {